 Unlike other grape ferns, the leaves of this species are not evergreen.
 New leaves develop during the spring and do not overwinter; they wither in late summer.

-Similar species: Missouri’s two other grape ferns (both Botrychium species) have the leafy portion and fertile portion apparently arising from the ground on separate stalks (however, they do share a single stalk low to the ground).
+Similar species: Missouri’s other two grape ferns (cut-leaf grape fern and sparse-lobed grape fern; both Botrychium species) have the leafy portion and fertile portion apparently arising from the ground on separate stalks (however, they do share a single stalk; it is just low to the ground).
 Rattlesnake fern is the only one where the shared stalk rises well above the ground, with the leafy portion clasping the stem at a point usually some inches above the ground, and the stalk of the fertile portion rising from that juncture.

 Height: 6–24 inches.